CRM Design: 7 Best Practices

 Provide intuitive import tools that can handle a variety of formats, and offer clear guidance throughout the process.
 If migration feels complicated or prone to errors, users may lose confidence early on.

-A seamless migration ensures users reach their first "aha moment" quickly, when they see their data fully integrated and functional in your CRM.
+A seamless migration ensures users reach their first "aha moment" quickly, when they see their data fully integrated and functional in your CRM dashboard.

 For users hesitant to import real data immediately, offering a sandbox mode can be a game-changer.
-A sandbox environment allows them to explore the CRM’s core features with preloaded sample data, showcasing its capabilities without any perceived risk.
+A sandbox environment allows them to explore the CRM system’s core features with preloaded sample data, showcasing its capabilities without any perceived risk.

 A screenshot of Google Analytics' Checkout Behavior Analysis report, showing a funnel visualization of user drop-offs at different stages of the checkout process.
 The surrounding text explains the role of a sandbox mode in CRM systems, allowing users to explore features with sample data before committing real information.